Get insider access

 Cuisinart EvolutionX RHB-100

 The Cuisinart EvolutionX RHB-100 and the Cuisinart Smart Stick Cordless Hand Blender are both battery-powered blenders and perform quite similarly.
 The EvolutionX makes a much smoother blend when you're working with bigger batches of fibrous ingredients, like a big pot of broccoli soup.
 On the other hand, you might find the Cordless model's design more convenient.
-It has a better build quality.
+It also has a better build quality.

 KitchenAid Variable Speed Corded Hand Blender